-Edward Neafsey (author of the very useful Surnames of Ireland) – highlights this very well when he describes the migration of his own surname.
+Edward Neafsey (author of the very useful Surnames of Ireland) highlights this very well.
+When he describes the migration of his own surname.
 His surname comes from the original Irish O Cnáimhsighe (get your tongue around that one!).
 While his grandfather’s sister was spelled “Navisey” on her baptismal book, his grandfather was entered as “Neafsey” in the same book.
-His birth cert, however, was spelled as “Kneafsey” – and when he moved to England his marriage cert spelled his name “Neafey”.
+It was spelled as “Kneafsey” on his birth cert.
+And when he moved to England his marriage cert spelled his name “Neafey”.
 One family, five variations.

-While some surnames like Murphy and Kelly may not have changed so much – quite a few of our Irish names have mutated in a similar way over the generations.
+Some surnames like Murphy and Kelly may not have changed so much.
+However other Irish names have mutated in a similar way over the generations.

 So, for the rest of this article we will take the longer view.
-We will stretch back over the generations to a time when surnames first came into use in Ireland – and look at some of the outside influences, events and naming conventions that have changed your Irish names from what they were originally to what they are now.
+We will stretch back over the generations to a time when surnames first came into use in Ireland.
+We will look at some of the outside influences, events and naming conventions that have changed your Irish names.
+Evolving them from what they were originally to what they are now.

 My own postal address is: